dean-tunbridge/enigma-machine/README.md

-# Recreating the enigma machine form world war 2
+# Recreating the enigma machine from world war 2

 A detailed breakdown of the project in a blog format can be found at the below link: